-How to Schedule Field Technicians Without a Dispatcher
+How to Schedule a Mobile Service Day Without a Dispatcher

 TL;DR

 You do not need a dispatcher to run a tight schedule.
-Drive-time-aware scheduling tools handle route logic, automated reminders reduce no-shows, and customer self-booking pages eliminate the back-and-forth.
+Drive-time-aware scheduling tools handle the geography, automated reminders reduce no-shows, and customer self-booking pages eliminate the back-and-forth.
 Here is how to set it up so your day runs itself.

 The Dispatcher Problem Most Small Teams Face

-If you run a team of 1-5 field technicians, hiring a full-time dispatcher does not make financial sense.
+If you run a team of 1-5 mobile service pros, hiring a full-time dispatcher does not make financial sense.
 At $40,000-$55,000 per year in salary alone, that is your entire margin on a slow month.

 But without someone coordinating schedules, you end up doing it yourself.
 That means phone calls between jobs, texting customers from the truck, and mentally juggling tomorrow's route while you are trying to finish today's work.